 20% Independently administrate the processing of invoices to include reviewing invoices for accuracy, coaching grantee agencies on proper invoice procedure, insuring invoice corrections are performed, approving payment of invoices, and keying invoices into database system for payment processing.
 Review monthly and quarterly reports for data accuracy and compliance requirements.
 Correct and train agency staff on data collection and reporting to meet federal requirements.
 Input new client information and county services provided into database to track number of consumers served.
-Compile, review, and submit required annual Rehabilitation Services Administration (RSA) federal report (7-OB) for Directorate review and signature.
+Compile, review, and submit required annual RSA federal report (7-OB) for Directorate review and signature.

 15% Independently schedule annual plan of reviews, and carry out Technical Review visits to grantee agencies to monitor grant compliance.
 Meet and consult with grantee executive leadership while evaluating the accuracy and orderliness of records through reviewing consumer case files, staff timesheets, fiscal records, and billing invoices.
 Provide constructive, in-person feedback on sensitive issues to agency leadership pertaining to Review discoveries and compliance.
 Compile and write site Technical Review reports; identify compliance concerns, and develop corrective action plans for agencies not in compliance.